Okay, go ahead and hit that thing so that we can get going here.

 I mean, we've got them, and nobody told us we can't have them, so who are we?

-So the left has this really do not doubt me on this, really convoluted view of the world and the United States' role in it.
+So the left has this really, do not doubt me on this, really convoluted view of the world and the United States' role in it.

-And they really think that we're the problem, and that our size and our military might, not economic might, threatens all these other people.
+And that our size and our military might, now economic might, threatens all these other people.

-And that if we weren't this big and powerful, these other people wouldn't be as mean as they are, and they wouldn't be as aggressive.
+And that if we weren't this big and powerful, these other people wouldn't be as mean as they are.

 So it's only understandable that Putin would want nukes.